vallabhvrao/ParrotBeak/README.md

 ## For Assessor

 1. Use +44 1616053574 (UK number) to test the contact flow in my environment
-2. Navigate to [this](https://parrot-beak-dev-assets-428ihlbjwo51.s3.eu-west-2.amazonaws.com/public) link to view the web page of last 5 caller.
+2. Navigate to [this](https://parrot-beak-dev-assets-428ihlbjwo51.s3.eu-west-2.amazonaws.com/public/index.html) link to view the web page of last 5 caller.
 3. Development automation needs to be bit more contained. this would have been done as part of Custom resource implementation.
 Ran out of time.
-Use the steps documented above to deploy in other aws env.
+Use the steps documented above to deploy in other aws env